Drew Pasteur's Ohio Fantastic 50

 How long have you been doing Ohio rankings?

-I moved to Ohio in summer 2008 and almost immediately behan publishing rankings and predictions.
+I moved to Ohio in 2008 and almost immediately behan publishing rankings and predictions.
 Much of that info was not archived, so today's history pages are based on a 2022 redo of 15 years of games using my current method.
-There likely are some minor differences from what was published at the time.
+There likely are some differences between the history shown and what was published at the time.

 How did you get into high school football predictions?